 A: Drying occurs on the surface of a frozen product that wasn't wrapped properly.
 The food is safe to eat but the quality is poor.
 To prevent freezer burn, remove all air and seal airtight.

 Q: How much food can be frozen at one time?

 A: Freeze only the amount that will freeze within 24 hours, which is usually 2-3 pounds of food per cubic foot of freezer space.
-For best quality set the freezer temperature at minus 10 degrees F. at least 24 hours ahead of freezing quantities of fresh food.
+For best quality set the freezer temperature at minus 10 degrees F at least 24 hours ahead of freezing quantities of fresh food.
 Once frozen, maintain a temperature at zero degrees F or less.
 Use an appliance thermometer to check the temperature of your freezer.

 Q: Will food spoil if it stays frozen longer than the recommended storage time?

 A: No. This is a quality versus a food safety issue.
-Recommended storage times insure maximum quality.
+Recommended storage times ensure maximum quality.
 Food stored longer will be safe to eat but you may notice changes in flavor, color and texture.
 For best quality, use frozen fruits and vegetables within 8 to 12 months.

 Reviewed in 2018